 “So, if people don’t think I’m funny, I shouldn’t tell a joke?”

 I feel like someone reading this is thinking this exact question.

 No, you can absolutely still tell jokes if you’re not known as a funny person.
 But tell jokes because you believe in them.
-Tell jokes because they match what you want the couple to feel on their wedding day.
-Tell organic jokes that have a purpose.
+Because they match what you want the couple to feel on their wedding day.
+Because they’re organic and have a purpose.